In the land of the Maypoles and 1000 beers

 Munich Lakes District

-Munich, Hofbräuhaus.
-And so it begins.
-One last refreshment and off we go to the beautiful surroundings of the Bavarian city.
-Leave the metropolis behind and discover the charming area around Munich’s lakes.
+One last refreshment in the world-famous Munich Hofbräuhaus, where beer, pork knuckles, pretzels and white sausages are on the menu, and off you go into the beautiful surroundings of the Bavarian metropolis.
+Leave the megacity behind and discover the charming area around Munich's lakes.

 - Find out more about the Munich Lakes Tour and its variations here.